SUCCESS FAILURE & MOTIVATION

 When your actions are motivated by the desire to move away from something (problem-solving), the intensity of your drive DECREASES as you move AWAY FROM the undesired object.When you have moved far enough from the undesired object, the drive stops.
 You have reached your goal.

-How often do we motivate ourselves, our colleagues, employees, children, – by focusing on what would happen if we failed?
+How often do we motivate ourselves, our colleagues, employees, and children, by focusing on what would happen if we failed?

 I invite you to take time to reflect upon this, as the outcomes of these two approaches are qualitatively different.